Company cars remain a popular employee benefit. Some company car drivers also receive free fuel for private use.

 Company cars are taxed as a benefit in kind for most employees and income tax is payable

 - Pool cars used by more than one employee for their work are not taxed.
 A pool car must not normally be kept overnight at an employee's home.

 - Employees pay tax at their top rate

-The tax charge is based on an assumed benefit
+The income tax charge is based on an assumed benefit

 - This is calculated as a percentage of the car's list price.
-The percentage normally varies between 9% and 37%, depending on the car's CO2 emissions.
+The percentage ranges from 16% for 2019/20 (13% for 2018/19) to a maximum 37% (unchanged since April 2016), depending on the car's CO2 emissions.
 The higher the emissions, the higher the assumed benefit will be.

 - Higher business mileage now has no effect on the tax charge.
 Nor has the age of the car, except that a special scale charge applies to cars registered before 1998.